 THE WEDDING SERVICE

 The Choice of Service

+We are not legally able to include personalised vows or use forms of service from other Christian denominations.
+However, there are opportunities to include your choice of readings and music in the service.
 For help in planning your wedding service please speak with your officiants or see the guide here.

 Printed Orders of Service